-- The Plugin Portal includes two database instances: SQLite and MongoDB.
+- The Plugin Portal may include two database instances: SQLite and MongoDB.
 While these are relatively small and highly specific database servers, it should be ensured that the server has reasonable IO capability.
 The recommendation is for the Portal to support a minimum IO throughput of 1,000 IOPS with < 1ms latency. - In terms of deployment topologies for the Plugin Portal, there are many options. - A Portal instance may be deployed geographically remote from the BigFix root server.
 This may be desirable if there is a large, remote cloud instance that the portal is managing. - The Portal may generate large volumes of reports.
 As such, the higher-level relay infrastructure (if any) should offer high bandwidth.
-For example, having the Plugin Portal report to a top-level relay, false root relay, or the root server itself is recommended.
+For example, having the Plugin Portal report to a top level relay, false root relay, or the root server itself is recommended.

-The following capacity planning requirements are based on the 10.0.6 through 10.0.8 versions.
-Significant performance enhancements were delivered in these code streams.
+The following capacity planning requirements are based on the 10.0.8 and above versions.
+Significant performance enhancements were delivered in the 10.0.8 code stream.
 Note CPU requirements vary by class of Plugin (Cloud vs MCM).
 If both classes are active (i.e., Cloud and MCM plugins are enabled for a single portal instance), then the CPU requirements should be added.